Mystik-Spiral/l4d_ReverseBurn_and_ExplosionAnnouncer/README.md

 - Bots do not take burn damage but do move out of the fire as quickly as possible.
 - Griefers cannot kill or incap a victim by burning them (victims still take some damage as stated above).
 - In all other scenarios, burn damage behaves normally.
+- Option to reverse burn damage if attacker is an admin.
+- Option to reverse blast (explosion) damage [propane/oxygen tank, fuel barrel, gas pump].

 Common Scenarios:
 - Griefer attempts to kill the whole team by burning them.